COLOR IN THE GARDEN

 GREEN ON GREEN

 The many shades of green we work with in the landscape also have a profound effect as color elements in the garden.
 Blue-greens fall into the cool color scheme, while yellow-greens fall into the warm, allowing stunning landscapes to be comprised only of greens!
-In the landscape above, blue-green rushes flank the red stone fountain in imitation of the falling water.
-Bright green behind the wall offers a lovely contrast, while the true California Oak green and the lush lawn complement.
+In the landscape above, the greenery lines the natural stone path for a soothing stroll.
+Bright green on both sides offers a lovely contrast, while textures of the grey/blue stones are the perfect complement.

 Anyone familiar with this 1980’s classic might have noticed the similarity to the title of this blog.
 No one writes about color theory and plants more in-depth than Penelope Hobhouse, and we would be lying to say that this blog isn’t at least partly inspired by her work.
 Please take a look at this inspiring book if you’re excited about working with color in your own garden!